RichardXiao13/Raytracer/README.md

 * Parallelize SAH BVH construction - Done!!
     * Need even faster, so update BVH with binning - DONE!!
 Then parallelize that if possible

-* Improve speed - Got nearly 33% speed up when refactoring Vector3D and Object classes
+* Improve speed - Got nearly 33% speed up when refactoring Vector3D class
     * Align BVH nodes to cache - DONE!!

     * Refactor Vector3D to use x,y,z rather than array of floats to reduce function calls to [] operator - DONE!!